 - Students who receive 75% through 84% on the Jerusalem Exam scaled score (including both sections) will receive 3 credits for the Jerusalem Exam.
-These 3 credits will be listed at the beginning of the transcript as transfer credit and will be recorded as Hebrew Elective 3 credits.
+These 3 credits will be listed at the beginning of the transcript as transfer credit and will be recorded as Hebrew Elective - 3 credits.
 Additionally, the student is required to take the regular Hebrew Placement Exam.
 These tests are administered by the Hebrew Department during Orientation. - In addition to receiving the aforementioned credits for Hebrew Elective 3 credits, students who score 85% and higher on the Jerusalem Exam scaled score are automatically exempt from one semester of the Hebrew requirement.
 They do NOT have to take the Placement Test, but they are required to take one semester of Hebrew either Advanced Hebrew I (Hebrew 1305) or Advanced Hebrew II (Hebrew 1306).
 (To be placed directly into HEB 1306 the student would need to pass the 1305 exemption test.)
 They may attempt the 1306 Exemption Test if they wish to be exempted from the requirement to take any Hebrew course.
-These tests are administered by the Hebrew Department during Orientation. - Students who wish to receive credit for the Jerusalem Exam should submit to the registrar the documents issued by the WZO Jerusalem Exam office to determine the scaled score.
-The registrar will also forward a copy of the document for those students who scored 85% and above to the Hebrew Program Coordinator.
+These tests are administered by the Hebrew Department during Orientation.